-The Alexa Music Skill API is a set of interfaces that enable selection and control of audio content streamed through an Alexa-enabled device.
-When you build a music skill, the voice interaction model is defined and handled for you.
+The Alexa Music, Radio, and Podcast Skill API is a set of interfaces that enable selection and control of audio content streamed through an Alexa-enabled device.
+When you use this API to build a skill, the voice interaction model is defined and handled for you.
 Alexa interprets user utterances and sends messages to your skill that communicate these requests.

-The Alexa Music Skill API enables you to:
+The Alexa Music, Radio, and Podcast Skill API enables you to:

-- Integrate your music service with Alexa so that users can play music from your catalog on Alexa-enabled devices.
+- Integrate your service with Alexa so that users can play music, radio, or podcasts from your catalog on Alexa-enabled devices.

-- Integrate your music service with Alexa features like setting music alarms, multi-room music, and more.
+- Integrate your service with Alexa features like setting music alarms, multi-room music, and more.

-- Ingest your music catalog for voice modeling purposes.
+- Ingest your music, radio, or podcast catalog for voice modeling purposes.